devsecopsgirl/internship-appsecco/docs/deployment-of-suitecrm.md

 sudo chmod -R 775 cache custom modules themes data upload config_override.php
 ```
 After this the web page opened for making the configurations of database and Site.

+**Note:**

+* I was getting an error of database not connected because every time I build the pipeline, it deletes the older files and creates a new one.
+So `config.php` file is missing.
+So copy the file when SuiteCRM installed manually to another place and also in suitecrm instance. and in the pipeline pass the step to copy the config.php file.
+After it's successfully done the application will be directly deployed by the pipeline.

+* To open the config page multiple times in config.php file make the change `installer_locked = True` to `false`.